Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/Core-Workflow.md

 - initiating
 - prioritizing

-The model handles behavior more consistently than emotional labels.
+The model applies observable behavior far more consistently than emotional labels.

----

-## 9. Counter Predictable LLM Behavior

-Some problems come from fandom.

-Others come from the model itself.

-Common examples:

-- hesitation loops
-- passive observation
-- endless questioning
-- emotional resets
-- circular disagreements
-- attachment without progression

-The script should actively compensate for these tendencies.

 ---